janm31415/vectorforth/README.md

 ## Building

-I have tested vectorforth on Windows 10 using Visual Studio 2017, and on Ubuntu 18.04.4 with gcc 7.5.0.
+Vectorforth has been tested on Windows 10 using Visual Studio 2017/2019, on Ubuntu 18.04.4 with gcc 7.5.0, and on MacOS 10.15.6 with XCode 11.7.
-You best use CMake to generate a solution file or makefile.
+You best use CMake to generate a solution file or makefile or XCode project.

-There are 2 options to choose from when compiling:
+Vectorforth uses two CMake variables: VECTORFORTH_AVX512 and VECTORFORTH_SINCOS_METHOD.

-  - If your computer can handle it, choose AVX-512, as it will perform faster than AVX2.
+  - If your computer can handle it, switch on VECTORFORTH_AVX512, as it will perform faster than AVX2.
+If your computer does not support AVX-512, and you switched VECTORFORTH_AVX512 on, the application will crash.
+Simply rebuild then with VECTORFORTH_AVX512 switched off.
   - Computation of sine and cosine can be (as good as) exact or approximate.
+This behaviour is controlled with variable VECTORFORTH_SINCOS_METHOD.
 If you want to see the shader examples, `approximate` is a good choice as it is faster, and the loss of accuracy is not visible in the shader images.
 If you want the highest accuracy for sine and cosine, then choose `vectorclass`.

-Not all external dependencies are delivered with this code.
-The compiler vectorforth itself should build fine, but the sample applications sf and shaderforth both depend on [Intel's TBB library](https://software.intel.com/content/www/us/en/develop/tools/threading-building-blocks.html), and shaderforth also depends on [SDL2](https://www.libsdl.org/download-2.0.php).
-Both TBB and SDL2 are not delivered with the code and thus need to be installed by the user.
+Also of importance is your choice related to multithreading.
+This is controlled with the CMake variable JTK_THREADING.
+There are several choices here, but the best (fastest) choice is to use [Intel's TBB library](https://software.intel.com/content/www/us/en/develop/tools/threading-building-blocks.html).
+This requires some work though, as you will need to install TBB yourself first.

 On Windows you can download TBB's binaries from its website, and install them, preferably, in folder C:\Program Files\TBB.
 Another folder is also possible, but then you'll need to